scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Provided to Other Components
 The SCION data plane provides path-aware connectivity to applications.
-The SCION stack on an end host, therefore, takes application requirements as an input (i.e., latency, bandwidth, a list of trusted ASes, ... ), and crafts packets containing an appropriate path to a given destination.
+The SCION stack on an endpoint, therefore, takes application requirements as an input (i.e., latency, bandwidth, a list of trusted ASes, ... ), and crafts packets containing an appropriate path to a given destination.

 How to expose capabilities of path-aware networking to upper layers remains an open question.
-PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} is being evaluated as a way of making path-awareness and multipath available to the transport layer at end hosts, using the TAPS abstraction layer.
+PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} is being evaluated as a way of making path-awareness and multipath available to the transport layer at endpoints, using the TAPS abstraction layer.

 ### Relationship to Existing Protocols
 SCION is an inter-domain network architecture and as such its data plane does not interfere with intra-domain forwarding.
+It re-uses the existing intra-domain data and control plane to provide connectivity among its infrastructure services, border routers, and endpoints, minimizing changes to the internal infrastructure.
 This corresponds to the practice today where ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
-For example, in some of the early deployments, intra-AS SCION packets are encapsulated into an IP/UDP datagram, reusing the network's existing IGP internal data plane.
-SCION, therefore, re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimizing changes to the internal infrastructure.

 Given its path-aware properties, some of SCION's data plane characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.